How does the school know if children need extra help and what should I do if I think my child may have special educational needs?

 At All Saints we are a creative curriculum school.
 We aim to include the children in their learning as much as possible and aim to help them identify areas of strength and weaknesses.
 We use a multi media approach so each child’s learning style is covered.
 Many different teaching techniques are used including dyslexia friendly style teaching and ASD strategies applied within the classroom which will be of a benefit to the whole class.
-If appropriate specialist equipment may be given to the pupil e.g. writing slopes, concentration cushions, pen/pencils grips or easy to use scissors.
+If appropriate, specialist equipment may be given to the pupil e.g. writing slopes, move 'n' sit cushions, pen/pencils grips or easy to use scissors.

 How will I know how my child is doing and how will you help me to support my child’s learning?